 - There are no refunds for Health Insurance fees after the withdrawal deadline date.
 Refunds may be issued before the deadline date if no claims have been made against the plan.

-POSTPONING OR SKIPPPING A SESSION OR SEMESTER
+POSTPONING OR SKIPPING A SESSION OR SEMESTER

-For Postsecondary programs, attendance is expected as follows:
+For postsecondary programs, attendance is expected as follows:

 - September start programs: September to end of April, with a summer break from May to August.